AdriaBelinchon/The-Goonies/README.md

 ## Features

-Here's a video of all implemented features
 Version 0.5:
 - Player
 - Enemy
 - Win/Lose condicions
 - Player's life
 - Music

+Here's a video of all implemented features:

 ### How to play
 Use the left arrow of the keyboard to move the character to the left.

 Use the right arrow of the keyboard to move the charater to the right.

 Use the spacebar of the keyboard to jump.

 Use the up arrow to punch.

 #### Our profiles